-In the opinion of the Directors, the financial statements set out on pages 27 to 65 are drawn up in accordance with Financial Reporting Standards and the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as of 30 September 2012 and of their financial performance and cash flows for the financial year then ended.
+In the opinion of the Directors, the financial statements set out on pages 27 to 67 are drawn up in accordance with Financial Reporting Standards and the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company at 30 September 2011 and of their financial performance and cash flows for the financial year then ended.

-In the opinion of the Directors, the information set out in Note 29 on page 66 to the financial statements has been properly compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants, and presented based on the format prescribed by Bursa Malaysia Securities Berhad.
+In the opinion of the Directors, the information set out in Note 30 on page 68 has been properly compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants and presented based on the format prescribed by Bursa Malaysia Securities Berhad.

-Signed on behalf of the Board of Directors in accordance with a resolution of the Directors:

-Yap Kow @ Yap Kim Fah

-Tan Teng Khuan

-Kuala Lumpur,

-Statutory declaration

-pursuant to Section 169(16) of the Companies Act, 1965

-I, Cheong Wai Pong, the officer primarily responsible for the financial management of APB Resources Berhad, do solemnly and sincerely declare that the financial statements set out on pages 27 to 66 are, to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.

-Subscribed and solemnly declared by the above named in Kuala Lumpur on 29 January 2013.
+Signed on behalf of the Board of Directors in accordance with a resolution of the Directors: Yap Kow @ Yap Kim Fah Tan Teng Khuan Kuala Lumpur, Date: 18 January 2012 Statutory Declaration pursuant to Section 169(16) of the Companies Act, 1965 pursuant to Section 169(16) of the Companies Act, 1965 I, Cheong Wai Pong, the officer primarily responsible for the financial management of APB Resources Berhad, do solemnly and sincerely declare that the financial statements set out on pages 27 to 68 are, to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing I, Cheong Wai Pong, the officer primarily responsible for the financial management of APB Resources Berhad, do solemnly and sincerely declare that the financial statements set out on pages 27 to 68 are, to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.
+I, Cheong Wai Pong, the officer primarily responsible for the financial management of APB Resources Berhad, do solemnly and sincerely declare that the financial statements set out on pages 27 to 68 are, to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.
+Subscribed and solemnly declared by the above named in Kuala Lumpur on 18 January 2012.

-Cheong Wai Pong

-Before me:
+Independent Auditors' Report

+to the members of APB Resources Berhad (Company No. 564838-V) (Incorporated in Malaysia)